mmcatdb/mmcat/experiments/benchmarkQuerySetup/README.md

 ---
 Other stuff (not yet refined)

+> Generate 10 simple MMQL queries for benchmarking.
+Include a filter.
+Use only arrays of scalar values, and do not use nested records.

+> Generate 10 interesting and elaborate MMQL queries for benchmarking, potentially including large pattern matches.
+Include a filter.
+Use only arrays of scalar values, and do not use nested records.

+> Generate 10 interesting and elaborate MMQL queries for benchmarking, potentially including a complex result with many pattern matches.
+Include a filter.
+Use only arrays of scalar values, and do not use nested records.

-> generate 3 more queries including filters with inequality operators (e.g. >=, <), filter some of the datetime objexes, which are availabilityStart, availabilityEnd, outOfOfficeStart, outOfOfficeEnd, and bookingTime
+> Generate 10 interesting and elaborate MMQL queries for benchmarking.
+Include multiple filters, and potentially also filters with inequality operators (e.g. >=, <) on some of the datetime objexes, which are availabilityStart, availabilityEnd, outOfOfficeStart, outOfOfficeEnd, and bookingTime.
+Use only arrays of scalar values, and do not use nested records.

-> generate a query which might return a large volume of data, either using many arrays, few/no filters, etc.

-> use potentially many filters